snonux/gemtexter/README.md

 ### Special HTML configuration

 You will find the `./header.html.part` and `./footer.html.part` files, they are minimal template files for the HTML generation.
+There's also the `style.css` for HTML.

 ### Special Markdown configuration